Reconciling Overt Bias and Hidden Bias in Sensitivity Analysis for Matched Observational Studies: Appendix B: Additional Details and Remarks

-As shown in Table 2 in the main text, the proposed new formulation of the Rosenbaum-type sensitivity analysis can produce much more informative sensitivity analysis results than those based on the conventional formulation.
-As discussed in the main text, such gains in information (e.g., more informative $p$-values in sensitivity analyses) will occur when the worst-case allocation of post-matching treatment assignment probabilities under the conventional formulation (denoted as $\mathbf{p}_{*}=(p_{*, 11},\dots, p_{*,In_{I}})$):
+\begin{remark} As discussed in the main text, more informative $p$-values in sensitivity analyses will occur when the worst-case allocation of post-matching treatment assignment probabilities under the conventional formulation (denoted as $\mathbf{p}_{*}=(p_{*, 11},\dots, p_{*,In_{I}})$):